CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/item-costing/multistructure-fixed-and-variable-overhead-costs.md

 # Multistructure Fixed and Variable Overhead Costs

-In ProcessForce, businesses can define and manage both simple and structured Fixed and Variable Overhead costs, offering greater flexibility in cost allocation.
-This multi-structure costing feature enables the differentiation and presentation of various overhead costs in a more organized manner, helping users to track and calculate costs with precision.
-This approach can significantly enhance the accuracy of cost roll-ups and provide more insightful financial data for better decision-making.
+The Multistructure Fixed and Variable Overhead Costs feature in CompuTec ProcessForce allows businesses to define structured overhead cost types - both fixed and variable - enabling more granular cost allocations.
+This setup improves the clarity and accuracy of cost calculations by allowing users to organize and apply different overhead structures across items and resources.

+By using this functionality, organizations can:

+- Enhance accuracy in cost roll-ups
+- Gain better visibility into overhead distribution
+- Simplify maintenance of cost structures for improved decision-making

 ---